-New Hampshire Housing offers a limited Emergency Housing Program that was created to help eligible households.
-It can offer short term grants and assistance for making rental payments, mortgage payments, or help with utility bills when local municipalities are not able to offer any other assistance.
-Participants must be in imminent danger of losing their shelter and/or facing an eviction due to financial hardship.
-Read more.
+Emergency Housing Assistance Program - New Hampshire Bureau of Housing and DHHS offer a limited Emergency Housing Program that was created to help eligible tenants or homeowners.
+It can offer short term grants for making rental payments, mortgage payments, or help with utility bills when local municipalities are not able to offer any other assistance.
+Participants must be in imminent danger of losing their homeless shelter and/or facing an eviction due to financial hardship.
+Read more on NH housing program.

 New Hampshire Mortgage Assistance and Foreclosure Help